wolfhoundgelert/xman/README.md

 - API Documentation coverage
 - CI/CD
 - `grid-search` implementation (there are some issues with storage space consumption).
-- `xman.guide_me()` will advise you what to next (load proj, create group, create exp, finalise finished exps and so on).
+- `xman.guide_me()` will advise you what to do next (load proj, create group, create exp, finalise completed exps and so on).
 - Project management control modes, e.g. you can activate `STRICT` mode, in this case you're not allowed to make a new exp group until you finalise with `success` or `fail` all exps from the previous one - it will help you to keep things from getting messed up.